Program Length

 Next Intake(s):

-The Computer Science Diploma has one program start each September.
+September 2, 2025.
+The Computer Science Diploma program has one intake each Fall.

 Application Fee: